 © Matías Capizzano

-As an example, we will use Optimist dinghies with a length of 2.30 m and a tacking angle of 45°.
+As an example, "Optimist" boats with a length of 2.30 m and a tacking angle of 45° are used.

 DOWNLOAD: Download the scenes and video clips in the free documentation here: Gain or Loss - here (.pdf file).